tlerner2026/FinalProject/README.md

 # FinalProject
-Final Project with a graph of Home-Road win %'s.
+Final Project for Computer Science: show a graph of Home-Road Win % in the NBA from 2022-23 season.
 Data sourced from:  https://www.espn.com/nba/standings/_/group/league